3 Effective ways to house train a dog

 For two weeks, you should stick to one house training routine – meaning one method, one spot, and one schedule.
 This is so your adult dog gets enough time to learn and adjust to the new lifestyle you’re teaching them.

-Here are more tips for house training your dog:
+Here are more tips for potty training your dog:

 Choose an accessible potty spot.